cpetrich/counterfeit_DS18B20/README.md

 Regarding (I), discrepancy between what the current datasheet says should happen and what the sensors do include \[1,5\]
 * Family C: the sensor is fixed in 12-bit mode (i.e., byte 4 of the scratchpad register is always ``0x7f``)
-* Family C: the number of EEPROM write cycles is very small (order of 10 rather than >50k)
+* Family C2: the number of EEPROM write cycles is very small (order of 10 rather than >50k)
 * Family B2, D: significant number of sensors with offsets outside the ±0.5 C range at 0 °C
 * Family D: sensor does not respond in parasitic mode
 * Family D: the temperature reading right after power-up is 25 rather than 85 °C